 Mr. Stone served on the first Board of the organization, then known as Self Help for Hard of Hearing People (SHHH).
 He has served his current term since 2005.

-Committees: As treasurer, Mr. Stone serves as chair of the Finance Committee, and serves on the Executive, Membership, and the Rocky and Ahme Stone Endowment Fund Committees.
+Committees: As treasurer, Mr. Stone serves on the Finance Committee, and serves on the Membership Engagement and the Rocky and Ahme Stone Endowment Fund Committees.

 Margaret Wallhagen, Ph.D. – Immediate Past Chairperson

 Margaret Wallhagen is a professor of gerontological nursing and a geriatric nurse practitioner at the University of California San Francisco (UCSF) School of Nursing.
 She received her initial nursing degree from St. Luke’s Hospital School of Nursing in New York, her bachelor’s and master’s degrees from UCSF, and her doctoral degree in nursing from the University of Washington in Seattle.
 Since joining the faculty at UCSF in 1988, she has taught gerontological nursing at both the master’s and doctoral levels, and works as a geriatric nurse practitioner.

 Dr. Wallhagen has conducted a number of research projects in gerontology and chronic care management.
 Her research and publications focus on studies of: the experience of control in caregivers and in persons with diabetes; successful aging for persons with chronic conditions; self-care and symptom management; cross-cultural interventions to support family caregivers with dementia; and the impact of hearing impairment on older adults.
 She recently completed a four-year longitudinal study of the experience of hearing impairment in older adults and their partners.
 In January 2006, Dr. Wallhagen became the director of the UCSF/John A. Hartford Center of Geriatric Nursing Excellence as it entered its second five years of funding.